wpfleger96/Calculator/README.md

 ![Calc!](http://i.imgur.com/1K8mRIZ.png)

-Your goal is to develop a calculator app in Java 7 with a graphical user interface (GUI) powered by JavaFX.
+Your goal is to develop a calculator app in Java 7 or 8 with a graphical user interface (GUI) powered by JavaFX.
 You will be responsible for designing and implementing the user interface for your project (following a few guidelines).
 This calculator app is interesting in that we will provide two different